• Skip to main content

 Service Projects

-Minnesota FCCLA is a Lead State Agency FOR GLOBAL YOUTH SERVICE DAY!
+Minnesota FCCLA is a Leader in Youth Service!
 We are challenging All members to Do Service Projects.

 View our guidelines here for ideas and how-tos